WebSocket Server (Remote Control)

 Bases: Handler

-Custom logging handler that sends logs to WebSocket client
+Custom logging handler that sends logs to all WebSocket clients

 emit(record)[source]